How to calculate patient no-show rate

 Streamline the patient experience to help prevent no-shows

 Many factors that lead to no-shows stem from a poor patient experience, from long lead times to patient forgetfulness or changes in insurance coverage.
 Some of these reasons are within a healthcare provider’s control.
 Being proactive can help healthcare providers reduce their no-show rate, improve the quality of care, and decrease revenue losses.
+Implementing automated SMS reminders is one of the most effective strategies to combat no-shows and last-minute cancellations.

 Medical practices can take simple steps to streamline the appointment process, such as maintaining clear communication with patients, scheduling reminders, confirming appointments, or even implementing a fee.